Staying safe in the water this summer

 3. Wear a life jacket

-Life jackets(external link) are an essential piece of safety equipment when boating and fishing and taking part in other water sports such as jet skiing, paddle boarding etc. For more information visit Maritime New Zealand(external link).
+Life jackets(external link) are an essential piece of safety equipment when boating, fishing and taking part in other water sports such as jet skiing, paddle boarding etc. For more information visit Maritime New Zealand(external link).
 Always check the weather forecast before heading out onto the water.
 Also, make sure you have the right equipment when you’re taking part in activities such as boogie boarding, eg, check your boogie board has a leg rope attached to it.

 4. Become a Coastguard member

-Before you go boating become a Coastguard(external link) member and make sure you know the Boating Safety Code(external link), no matter what type of boat you use.
-Five simple rules around life jackets, skipper responsibility, communications, marine weather, and avoiding alcohol will help keep you safe.
+Before you go boating become a Coastguard(external link) member and make sure you read up on how to stay safe when you're boating(external link) no matter what type of boat you use.
+Learn about life jackets(external link), the skipper's checklist(external link), communications(external link), marine weather(external link), what you need on a boat(external link) and what to do in an emergency(external link) to help keep you safe.
 Remember to let someone know when and where you are going boating and when you’ll be back.

 5. Watch out for rips